d16-nichevo/form-one-feed/README.md

   * `Format`: either `rss` or `atom`.
 Defaults to `rss`.
   * `ItemMaxAgeInDays`: Any feed item older than this many days will be ignored.
   * `MaxItemCount`: The combined feed will stop after this many items.
-  * `OutputFilename`: Path to the merged feed file that Form One Feed will create.
+  * `Output`: Path to the merged feed file that Form One Feed will create.
+Existing files will be overwritten.
+Currently supports local filesystem and FTP.
+    * **Filesystem**: Example: `c:/temp/myfeed.rss`
+    * **FTP**: Example: `ftp://myserver.net/htdocs/rss/myfeed.rss`
   * `PrefixFeedTitle`: Prefix the channel title to each feed item's title.
+  * `UploadPassword`: The password for the FTP account.
+Only required when using FTP (see `Output`).
+  * `UploadUsername`: The username for the FTP account.
+Only required when using FTP (see `Output`).
 * `SourceFeeds`: A list of feeds you want merged.

 💡 **Useful Tips**

-1. Use more than one JSON config file if you have more than one merge job to do.
 1. Add a [query string](https://en.wikipedia.org/wiki/Query%5Fstring) to your `SourceFeeds` URLs if they have obscure URLs so you can identify them later.
 For example:
    * `https://audioboom.com/channels/2399216.rss` doesn't tell you what podcast this was for.
    * `https://audioboom.com/channels/2399216.rss?NoSuchThingAsAFish` is better, it helps identify the podcast, and should still work fine as a feed URL.
+1. When uploading to FTP, ensure the full directory path already exists on the server, as FormOneFeed will not create any directories.

 ## Multiple Configs